wizeline/AcademyAlexaSwift/README.md

 ### Project Overview
 _./Sources/main.swift_

-**Description**: Demostration of the Amazon Echo.
-With this skill the user is capable to ask Alexa for the stadistics of the enemy team, and know what they should care about.
+**Description**: This project provides a demonstration of how to develop for the Amazon Echo.
+With this skill the user is capable to ask Alexa for the statistics of the enemy team in League of Legends the video game, and know what they should care about.

 ##### Prerequisites
+- Apple computer
 - XCode 8.3.3
 - Swift 3.1
 - [Ngrok](https://ngrok.com/)